Grilled hash browns let you enjoy the wonderful flavors and crispy texture of hash browns, with far less guilt!

 - 1/2 teaspoon salt

 - Heat a dual-contact indoor grill such as a George Foreman grill.
 Or heat a double-burner grill pan over medium-high heat.

-- Close the lid (if using a George Foreman grill) and grill 10-15 minutes.
+- Close the lid (if using a George Foreman grill) and grill for 10-15 minutes.

 - Use a large spatula to transfer the partially cooked hash browns to a cutting board.
-Brush the grill again with more olive oil, flip the hash browns to the other side and grill 10-15 more minutes, until browned and crisp on both sides.
+Brush the grill again with more oil, flip the hash browns to the other side and grill 10-15 more minutes, until browned and crispy on both sides.